-- Deliver at least 375 new council homes between 2023 to 2028. - Work with parish councils and local residents to bring forward affordable housing for local people through rural exception sites. - Support the delivery of Neighbourhood Plans. - Explore further opportunities for direct commissioning of land through local authority investment, joint ventures, etc. - Develop a new carbon reduction standard for properties that the council builds outright. - Develop an exemplar scheme on one of its own land-holdings based on Passivhaus or similar design.
+- Deliver at least 375 new council homes between 2023 to 2028. - Explore further opportunities for direct commissioning of land through local authority investment, joint ventures, etc. - Develop a new carbon reduction standard for properties that the council builds outright. - Develop an exemplar scheme on one of its own land-holdings based on Passivhaus or similar design.